kocahmet1/flsh/FEATURE_COMPLETE_SUMMARY.md

 - Spinning icon during generation
 - Success message when complete
 - Auto-dismiss after completion
+- **Smart positioning**:
-- **Smart positioning**: On desktop, appears over the right "Your Progress" section only (doesn't block the entire screen)
+  - Desktop: Appears over the right "Your Progress" section only (doesn't block the main content)
+  - Mobile: Appears at the bottom above the navigation bar (doesn't block the deck list)

 ## 📂 Files Created/Modified